egmcdonald/mars-rover/README.md

 ### **Instructions to rove** input field (per rover)

 This input field is responsible for setting the course of the rover.
 This must be a non-empty string with no whitespace, consisting of any combination of `"L"` (left), `"R"` (right), and `"M"` (move one cell in current bearing direction).
+This string must not exceed 20 characters.
 This field will error if all of the previously mentioned conditions are not met.

 ### **End state** text field (per rover)